cerebralideas/Cerebral-Coding-Guide/readme.md

 	A. All code should look like a single person typed it, no matter how many people contributed.

+	B. Write readable, understandable code.
+Don't code as if you are the only one who needs to understand it.

-	B. Don't be afraid to adopt new, modern techniques, i.e. don't do things just because that's how you've always done them
+	C. Don't be afraid to adopt new, modern techniques, i.e. don't do things just because that's how you've always done them

 	D. Use proven conventions and techniques

-	E. Use the DRY technique as often as possible: [Using the DRY philosophy](http://en.wikipedia.org/wiki/Don't_repeat_yourself)
+	E. Use the DRY technique as often as possible: [the DRY philosophy](http://en.wikipedia.org/wiki/Don't_repeat_yourself)

 	F. Use quality tools, resources & references